bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 - Name * - Name of the new data disk.
 - Zone * - Select a zone for it from the drop-down list.
-- Disk offering * - Select a disk offering from the drop-down list.
+- Disk offering * - Select a disk offering from the list in the modal window.
 The disk offering list is managed by Root Administrator.
 - Size - Set the disk size if it is available.
 Disk size can be changed if a custom disk offering is selected above.

 .. note:: Required fields are marked with an asterisk (*).